Cordée de la Réussite "Languages and Cultures of the World"

 PhD students will undergo specific training to enable them to share their research topics in a fun and interactive way, and make science accessible and captivating for all.
 The workshops on offer are thus designed to be studious but also engaging and dynamic.

-In 2024-2025, around 600 secondary school students from twenty establishments in three académies (Ile-de-France, Nouvelle Aquitaine and Orléans-Tours) will take part in the Inalco-sponsored Cordée.
-Some 40 students from the Cité éducative in Limay will also take part in a program similar to the Cordée during the school vacations.
+In 2025-2026, around 600 secondary school students, from twenty-one establishments located in three académies (Ile-de-France, Nouvelle Aquitaine and Orléans-Tours), will take part in the Cordée supported by Inalco.

 In Île-de-France